heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 ## Using the WaypointList
 Now we have references to our components at hand, so we can start using them and attach the behavior we desire.
 For this Primer tutorial, we want to add a few waypoints programmatically.

-HERE Mobile SDK UI Kit provides the `WaypointEntry` class as a wrapper to allow modification of certain attributes, so that you can set - for example - street names for each waypoint instead of showing the raw coordinates (default).
+MSDKUI provides the `WaypointEntry` class as a wrapper to allow modification of certain attributes, so that you can set - for example - street names for each waypoint instead of showing the raw coordinates (default).
 Please see the [Quick Start](QuickStart.md) guide for an example.
 ```java
 List<WaypointEntry> waypointEntries = new ArrayList<>();
 waypointEntries.add(new WaypointEntry(new RouteWaypoint(new GeoCoordinate(52.53852,13.42506))));